near-guildnet/docs/new_node_setup.md

 example:
 near call testpool.stake.guildnet ping '{}' --accountId staketest.guildnet
 ```

+## Request additional delegation
+Once the 75K tokens are delegated faucet to the node, additional toekns can be requested for delegation in the [Tokens](https://discord.gg/eUWgRVKjwr) channel on Discord.

 ## Monitor validator node status
 To be a validator, you can execute Near-cli to monitor and manager validator pool by your main account.
   * Check if your pool is in proposals at first.